makersacademy/takeaway-challenge/ARAV_README.md

 Dishes can be added to the restaurant menu using the `.add` function

 A user can view the list of available items using the `.list` method

+## Areas for review
+Code structure - is it well encapsulated
+Naming convention - how easy is it to understand the relevant variables Domain modelling - is the modelling appropriate Features - are the features suitable, especially the ordering mechanism